Home / Admissions / Army ROTC

 Army ROTC Early Commissioning Program (ECP)

 The U.S. Army ROTC Early Commissioning Program (ECP) allows graduates of one of the nation’s four Military Junior Colleges (MJC) to become commissioned officers in the reserve components (National Guard or Reserve) in two years, instead of the usual four.
 NMMI is honored to be one of these prestigious schools.
-All cadets considering ROTC must complete basic training before applying.
+All Cadets planning to join the Army ROTC Early Commissioning Program (not already in an enlistment contract) are required to attend Basic Camp as a prerequisite for this program.

 army rotc ecp